-There are many reasons for pursuing an Individual Project within 4‐H. Some of those reasons are:
+There are many reasons for pursuing an Independent Project within 4‐H. Some of those reasons are:

 •Inability to attend regular 4‐H group meetings due to scheduling conflicts

 •Inability to secure a leader for a group

 •Opportunity to spend one on one time with a family member

 •Independent Projects may best suit a youths nature and learning capabilities

 A few notes:

 Generally most Independent Project applications are approved.
 The most frequent reason an application may not be approved is if it involves livestock.